 We generate revenue primarily from the sale of our products and services.
 Product revenue is derived from the sale of instruments and consumables, including IFCs, assays and reagents.
 Service revenue is derived from the sale of instrument service contracts, repairs, installation, training and other specialized product support services.
-We receive grants from various entities to perform research and development activities over contractually defined periods.
-Revenue is generally recognized provided that the conditions under which the grants were provided have been met and any remaining performance obligations are perfunctory.
+We also generate revenue from development agreements, license and royalty agreements and grants.
 Revenue is reported net of any sales, use and value-added taxes we collect from customers as required by government authorities.
+Research and development cost includes costs associated with development and grant revenue.